Koenen History, Family Crest & Coats of Arms

 The surname Koenen was first found in West Prussia, where the family emerged in mediaeval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.
 The name originated as a short form of Konrad, an Old German emperor's name.

 Early History of the Koenen family

-Another 260 words (19 lines of text) covering the years 1554, 1806, 1837, 1842, and 1869 are included under the topic Early Koenen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Koenen research.
+Another 189 words (14 lines of text) covering the years 1554, 1806, 1837, 1842, and 1869 are included under the topic Early Koenen History in all our PDF Extended History products and printed products wherever possible.